 Here’s how it works: In any marketing campaign, you likely promote your sales page across multiple platforms — possibly an ad you push into your prospects’ Facebook newsfeed, a banner ad on Google, or a hyperlink in an email.
 Across all of these platforms, you’ll include a link to your page and, while the link destination is the same, the UTM tags on the end of the link will vary.

 When contacts visit your page and fill out a form, such as a form to opt in to your email newsletter, their information is entered into your CRM database along with the UTM variables stored in their browser from their visit.
 For example, if they came from a Facebook ad, the UTM link will display that the source was Facebook, and this will be stored in their contact record for your reference.

 Breaking Down UTM Variables

-A UTM variable is a series of tags that you attach to the end of your URL.
-These tags are organized into five categories: Campaign, Lead Source, Medium, Content and Term.
+UTM variables are organized into five categories: Campaign, Lead Source, Medium, Content and Term.
 You can use all five variables in one URL, or any combination.